 We predicted that information about efficiency or effectiveness (on its own) would in itself provide a better tuning mechanism for amounts to give, but we did not find that.
 In fact, we found no positive effects at all of providing people with information about charity efficiency or effectiveness.
 This might be an issue with our methods, as others have manipulated the factors and found effects on donation behaviors.
 On the other hand, previous studies with successful manipulations have involved hypothetical donations, forced choices between charities, and/or fairly extreme contrasts in efficiency or effectiveness (see e.g., Caviola et al., 2014; Gneezy et al., 2014).
 We aimed to use naturalistic stimuli, real charity evaluations, and actual donation decisions.
 In these regards, our experiments are closer to the field experiments on this topic, which have also failed to find any overall effects of providing information about charity efficiency (Parsons, 2007) or effectiveness (Karlan & Wood, 2017).
-Taken together, this suggests to us that there are circumstances when some people make decisions based on efficiency or effectiveness, but that these may not be overly abundant in real life.
-Put differently, the success of effective altruist movement – working to maximize the impact of giving – might not be a story of many people being attracted by effective charities.
-Perhaps it is instead a matter of relatively few people looking for efficiency or effectiveness with large donations (see also Karlan & Wood, 2017).
+Taken together, this suggests to us that there might be circumstances when some people make decisions based on efficiency or effectiveness, but that these may not be overly abundant in real life.
+In our data, the Bayesian analysis strongly favors that interpretation as well.

+From this perspective, the success of Effective Altruism movement – working to maximize the impact of giving – might not be a story of many people being attracted by effective charities.
+Perhaps it is instead a matter of relatively few large donors looking for efficiency or effectiveness (see also Karlan & Wood, 2017).
 High capacity donors may be driven by other motives than modal donors (see Levin, Levitt, & List, 2016), but more research is needed to determine if they care intrinsically more about effectiveness.
 Aside from facing greater compliance pressure, they may also consider effectiveness for reputational reasons: A person donating $5 to an ineffective charity is unlikely to pay a reputational cost, but a person donating $1,000,000 would look thoughtless and careless.

 Implications and Future Work